JulianOzelRose/TRR-SaveMaster/README.md

 }
 ```

-## Tomb Raider III
+## Reverse engineering Tomb Raider III savegames
 Similar to Tomb Raider II, most of the offsets in Tomb Raider III are dynamic.
-The only exceptions are the save number on `0x00C` and the
+The only exceptions are the save number, the level index, and the statistics.
-level index on `0x8D6`.
 You can calculate most of the remaining offsets based on the level index, just as with Tomb Raider II.
 See the code below.

 ```
 byte levelIndex = GetLevelIndex();